k12345663/studio/PROJECT_REPORT.md

 *   User Authentication & Database Integration.
 *   Export Options (PDF, DOCX).
 *   More granular AI regeneration (e.g., single question).
+*   Integration with other AI providers for redundancy and cost optimization.

-This report reflects the application's design, emphasizing a recruiter-centric companion approach suitable for **non-technical evaluators**, with input methods for compulsory Unstop profiles (conceptually treated as live data) and optional resume files (PDF/DOCX, with **their content directly analyzed by AI via data URI**, including project details, tech stack, goals, accomplishments, challenges, educational background, academic achievements, and past work experiences), and guidance on evaluating emergent candidate information.
+This report reflects the application's migration to OpenAI API while maintaining its design emphasis on a recruiter-centric companion approach suitable for **non-technical evaluators**, with comprehensive analysis capabilities for job descriptions and candidate profiles.
-The model answers are designed to be general examples from an interviewer's perspective, highlighting key points to cover (with indicative mark contributions), ensuring they are basic, clear, and easy for a non-technical recruiter to evaluate (allowing some general questions to focus on fundamental principles rather than strict JD mapping for every point).
-The "Tell me about yourself" model answer is specifically tailored to guide non-technical recruiters in assessing the relevance of a candidate's introduction based on their specific **resume file content (if provided)** and profile (including work history, projects, education, and academic achievements).